🎤 Micdrop

 3. Complex pipeline model

 Pipecat uses a frame-based pipeline architecture.
-Data flows through "Frame Processors" as typed frames (audio, text, image, system).
-While powerful, this mental model has a steep learning curve:
+Data flows through “Frame Processors” as typed frames (audio, text, image, system).
+The model is powerful, and it has a steep learning curve:

 pipeline = Pipeline([